 Neuronal pattern isolation and tracking.
-Firing patterns of coactive CA1 principal cells were detected using a statistical framework based on independent component analysis26.
-Spikes discharged by each neuron were counted in 25-ms (or 1,000-ms where indicated) time bins and standardized (z scored, that is, the activity of each neuron was set to have a null mean and unitary variance) to avoid an analytical bias toward neurons with higher firing rates.
+Firing patterns of co-active CA1 principal cells were detected using a statistical framework based on independent component analysis26.
+Spikes discharged by each neuron were counted in 25-ms (or 1000-ms where indicated) time bins and standardised (z-scored, i.e., the activity of each neuron was set to have null mean and unitary variance), to avoid an analytical bias toward neurons with higher firing rates.
 The neuronal population activity was represented by a matrix in which each element represents the z-scored spike count of a given neuron within a given time bin.
 We extracted coactivity patterns from this matrix in a two-step procedure.
-First, the number of significant coactivation patterns embedded within the neuronal population was estimated as the number of principal components of the activity matrix with variances above a threshold derived from an analytical probability function for uncorrelated data.
-Second, we applied an independent component analysis to extract the coactivity patterns from projection of the data into the subspace spanned by the significant principal components (that is, each coactivity pattern was captured by an independent component).
-Pattern detection was performed using active periods (speed > 2 cm s^{-1}) separately during the entire last session of contingency X, contingency Y (that is, X_2 and Y_2) or the exploration session of the control enclosure as appropriate.
-On average, we detected one coactivity pattern for every 5.5 ± 0.3 recorded neurons.
-To assess the enclosure or contingency specificity of coactivity patterns, we compared all patterns detected across enclosures or contingencies, respectively.
-This was performed as follows:
+First, the number of significant co-activation patterns embedded within the neuronal population was estimated as the number of principal components of the activity matrix with variances above a threshold derived from an analytical probability function for uncorrelated data.
+Second, we applied independent component analysis to extract the coactivity patterns from projection of the data into the subspace spanned by the significant principal components (i.e., each coactivity pattern was captured by an independent component).
+Pattern detection was performed using active periods (speed > 2 cm.s-1) separately during the entire last session of contingency X, contingency Y (i.e. X2 and Y2) or the exploration session of the control enclosure as appropriate.
+On average, we detected one coactivity pattern for every 5.5±0.3 recorded neurons.
+To assess the enclosure- or contingency-specificity of coactivity patterns, we compared all patterns detected across enclosures or contingencies, respectively.
+This was carried out as follows:

-(1) We computed the cosine similarity between the weight vector representing a given pattern detected in one session (for example, X_2) and the weight vectors representing each individual pattern detected in another task session (for example, Y_2).
-By considering a pair of recording sessions this way, this procedure gives a matrix containing the cosine similarity values between each individual pattern detected in one session and each individual pattern detected in the other session.
-For each pattern, we thus identified its 'maximum similarity' value with a pattern (that is, 'the best match') of another session.
+- (1) We computed the cosine similarity between the weight vector representing a given pattern detected in one session (e.g., X2) and the weight vectors representing each individual pattern detected in another task session (e.g., Y2).
+By considering a pair of recording sessions this way, this procedure gives a matrix containing the cosine similarity values between each individual pattern detected in one session with each individual pattern detected in the other session.
+For each pattern, we thus identified its "maximum similarity" value with a pattern (i.e., "the best match") of another session. - (2) Using this procedure, we obtained three distributions of maximum similarity values for the patterns detected: (i) between two sessions of the same contingency in the learning enclosure (e.g., the "within-contingency" left matrix in Fig. 2e), (ii) between two sessions of opposing contingencies in the learning enclosure (e.g., the "between-contingency" middle matrix in Fig.

-(2) Using this procedure, we obtained three distributions of maximum similarity values for the patterns detected: (i) between two sessions of the same contingency in the learning enclosure (for example, the within-contingency left matrix in Fig. 2e), (ii) between two sessions of opposing contingencies in the learning enclosure (for example, the between-contingency middle matrix in Fig. 2e) and (iii) between a given task contingency in the learning enclosure versus the patterns detected in the control enclosure (for example, the between-enclosure right matrix in Fig. 2e).
+2e), and (iii) between a given task contingency in the learning enclosure versus the patterns detected in the control enclosure (e.g., the "between-enclosure" right matrix in Fig. 2e).